Thomasedv/Webber/README.md

 - Can queue up multiple video conversions.
 As soon as the Convert button is pressed, and changes won't affect the queued video!
 - Can cut without re-encoding straight to mp4.
 (Assuming ffmpeg can do it)

+# How to use:
-Press M to mute the video, and use the scroll-wheel to increase/decrease the volume.
+- Press M to mute the video
+- Use the scroll-wheel to increase/decrease the volume.
-Change the length multiplier to slow down the video.
-Not really reccommended, there are better ways to do it and currently it doesn't support sound in those clips.
+- Left/Right skips 5 seconds forward/backwards.

+- Drag video to load it.
+- Select start/end using the video position, and the buttons. (or input timestamp manually, do follow the format in use)
+- Give it a name.
+Select options you want.
+- Click convert, and follow progress in the top left pane, wait til it says finished.